Jacob's Ladder

 What exactly did Jacob see in the dream?

-"A stairway resting on the earth, with its top reaching to heaven, and the angels of God were ascending and descending on it" (Genesis 28:12) — a structure connecting heaven and earth, with constant angelic movement between the two.
+"A ladder set up on the earth, and the top of it reached to heaven; and behold, the angels of God were ascending and descending on it" (Genesis 28:12, RSV-CE) — a structure connecting heaven and earth, with constant angelic movement between the two.

 What did Jacob do when he woke up?

 He was afraid, and said, "How awesome is this place!
-This is none other than the house of God; this is the gate of heaven" (Genesis 28:16-17) — realizing only after the fact that God had been present in a place he had chosen at random.
+This is none other than the house of God, and this is the gate of heaven" (Genesis 28:16-17, RSV-CE) — realizing only after the fact that God had been present in a place he had chosen at random.

 What does the name Jacob mean, and does this story change it?